Joaquín Clausell: Personal life

 Clausell is the son of José Clausell from Catalonia (now northeastern Spain) and Marcelina Franconis from Campeche, Mexico.
 His father immigrated to Mexico initially to work in shipbuilding with his brother Mauro, but later became a businessman in the city of Campeche.
 Joaquín was born Joaquín Quirico Marcelino in the city of Campeche on June 16, 1866, the only son of the couple.
 According to family lore, the couple knew they could not have any more children so they put all the names they liked onto this one.

-The family was prosperous enough to allow Joaquín to study at a private school called the Instituto Campechano from primary to high school; however, the death of the father meant that Joaquín had to work as well as study to make family ends meet.
+The family was prosperous enough to allow Joaquín to study at a private school called the Instituto Campechano from primary to high school; however, the death of his father meant that Joaquín had to work as well as study to make family ends meet.

 Since he was young he had a rebellious nature.
 When he was an altar boy, he decided to use the red vestment as part of his costume for Carnival, which had him banned from this religious role.
 This nature pushed him to oppose much of the political status quo of his day, related to the Porfirio Díaz regime.
-As the age of 16, he confronted the then-governor of Campeche Joaquín Baranda in public, which resulted in the artist's expulsion from school and the state.
-Clausell went to Mexico City with little money, and starting to work cleaning equipment at a pharmacy in order to survive.
+At the age of 16, he confronted the then-governor of Campeche Joaquín Baranda in public, which resulted in the artist's expulsion from school and the state.
+Clausell went to Mexico City with little money, and started to work cleaning equipment at a pharmacy in order to survive.
 In the capital, he met many of his generation, rich and poor, with liberal ideas in opposition to the government.
 Most, if not all, of these were students with no fixed careers.

 Clausell briefly attended the National School of Engineers, but since his interest was in law, he did not stay long.
 Through friends, he found ways to take law books from the National Law School library and other buildings to study at night.
 Clausell was caught doing this and jailed, but this prompted a visit from the school's dean.
 The dean was moved by Clausell extreme poverty and desire to learn and gave him admission and a scholarship.
 However, Clausell still needed to work odd jobs to feed himself and even pawned a medal he won debating in order to buy food.